For kicks, check out our FTC disclosure here. Updated Dec 4, 2025 ...

 Also called a "sport standard", this motorcycle type hides comfortable ergonomics behind an aesthetically intense chassis.
 Sport standard is a hidden gem, one that we as sport touring enthusiasts often find ourselves drawn to for assertive, spirited riding in a sporty package.
 Compare it to a Triumph Street Triple, also a standard, noting the near identical posture of the rider ...

 With a satisfying mention of the term "sport standard" comes the curse of that one word, "sport" and all of the premium insurance scenarios that may ensue.
-Our suggestion: keep the verbage to "modern standard" during that phone call with your insurance agent. ;-)
+Our suggestion: keep the verbiage to "modern standard" during that phone call with your insurance agent. ;-)

 Kissing Cousins